etchteam/offline-ux/src/offline-fallback-page.md

 precacheAndRoute(self.__WB_MANIFEST);
 ```

-The `offline.html` will be safely stored in the cache now.
+The `offline.html` can be safely stored in the cache now.
 Next we need a way to
 send users to the page if they are offline.

 ### Try a fetch request